rockroman/PP3_The_Coach/README.md

 ### Code
 -  [gspread documentation](https://docs.gspread.org/en/latest/user-guide.html) explained how to create read update and delete  values in the google spreadsheet
-- [CalorieNinjas-API-Documentation](https://calorieninjas.com/api) - helped me in making function that calculates caloric value of user choices for each player.
+- [CalorieNinjas-API-Documentation](https://calorieninjas.com/api) - helped me in making a function that calculates the caloric value of user choices for each player.
-- [ASCII Art Generator](http://patorjk.com/software/taag/) was used to create game title
+- [ASCII Art Generator](http://patorjk.com/software/taag/) was used to create program title

-- Code Institute -  "Love Sandwiches - Essentials Project" walktrough  helped me to connect  Google Spreadsheet to my project.
+- Code Institute -  "Love Sandwiches - Essentials Project" walkthrough helped me to connect  Google Spreadsheet to my project.

 - How to install a Python module, eg. [email validation](https://pypi.org/project/email-validator/Installing)